Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

 If you have advantage, for each advantage you have - roll an additional d10.
 When calculating the sum of your roll- choose the highest 2 rolls.
 (Example - if you have an advantage of 3, roll 5d10, and add together the highest 2 rolls).
--   Advantage & disadvantage can stack with one another, or cancel each other out

--   if you have disadvantage, for each disadvantage you have - roll an additional d10.
+If you have disadvantage, for each disadvantage you have - roll an additional d10.
 When calculating the sum of your roll- choose the lowest 2 rolls.
 (Example - if you have a disadvantage of 3, roll 5d10, and add together the lowest 2 rolls).

+Advantage & disadvantage can stack with one another, or cancel each other out.

+Example: Vigo is trying to ambush a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTUzMTA4NzksLTE2NDM4NDI0OThdfQ
-==
+eyJoaXN0b3J5IjpbMTU4NzMzODY3LC0xNjQzODQyNDk4XX0=
 -->